zonekid/agency-page/README.md

-## Available Scripts
+## Creative Agency Website Markup

-RTH is a brand experience shop based out of Richmond, VA that focuses on developing and communicating brand stories that radiate.
+Release The Hounds is a brand experience shop based out of Richmond, VA that focuses on developing and communicating brand stories that radiate.
 Check out my version of their website.
 (React Bootstrap, Styled Components,)